abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 categories:
   - Unix, technology
 image:
-  feature: ipad23.jpg
+  feature: cables.jpg
 manual_newsletter: true
 ---

-When developing on a remote computer over SSH from iOS, one problem has vexed me: how do you synchronize the remote clipboard with your primary machine's clipboard?
+When developing on a remote computer over SSH from iOS, one problem has vexed me: how to get content from the remote machine's clipboard into the iOS clipboard.

-Because I like to screw around, I spent some time on a recent weekend seeing how far I could get on this problem using only UNIX/Linux command line tools -- that is, without writing any code.
+For fun, I decided to see how far I could get toward solving this problem using only command line tools -- that is, without writing any code.

+This post details options available for remote machines running Linux with an active X Windows session, Linux machines without X Windows, and macOS machines.

+P.S., I also wrote recently about [the state of coding on the iPad Pro in 2019](https://andrewbrookins.com/technology/coding-on-ipad-pro-2019/).

 ## How Should it Work?

-Ideally, when you copy text into the iOS clipboard, you should be able to paste it onto the remote machine, and when you copy something into the remote machine's clipboard, you should be able to paste it into an iOS app.

-You can already select text with your finger in an SSH app and copy to the iOS system clipboard, as long as all the text you want to copy is visible on the screen.
+You can already select text with your finger in an SSH app and copy to the iOS system clipboard, as long as the text you want to copy is visible on the screen.
 But how do you copy large amounts of text from inside a text editor like Vim, copy command output via pipes, or copy from the scrollback buffer within a  `tmux` session?

-In all of these cases -- not only using when your finger -- you should be able to copy text on the remote server and then paste it into any iOS app.
-That's the dream, anyway.
+In all of these cases -- not only when using when your finger -- you should be able to copy text on the remote server and then paste it into any iOS app.
+That's the dream.

 ## When the Remote Machine is Running Linux